w3f/polkadot-wiki/docs/learn/learn-snowbridge.md

   bias and extended the state-of-the-art in analysing the last-revealer attack on RANDAO.
 Assuming 1/3rd of Ethereum validators are malicious, the effect of such bias is mitigated by proportionally increasing the security parameter.

-## Snowbridge Challenges

-### Concurrency Attacks

-Concurrency attacks involve relayers spawning multiple instances of the protocol to relay the same block, increasing the probability of the verifier drawing favorable randomness.
-This is akin to rolling the dice multiple times.
-Snowbridge is safeguarded against concurrency attacks by dynamically increasing the security parameter only in case an attack is launched (i.e., the relayers spawn multiple instances).

 ## Resources